slatedocs/slate/source/includes/_endpoint-dataset.md

 Catalog name | Resource
 ------------ | --------
-batches | Returns all the batches (succeeded and failed) used for this dataset joins | Contains the list of all the joinse available parent | Indicates the catalog where this dataset is found (projects or main dataset catalog) variables | Catalog of all public variables of this dataset actions | All actions executed for this dataset savepoints | Lists the created versions for this dataset weight_variables | Includes the available variables to be used as weight filters | Makes available the public and user created filters multitables | Similar to filters, displays all user created multitables comparisons | Contains all user's created comparisons forks | Returns all the forks created from the dataset in question decks | The list of all decks on this dataset for the authenticated user permissions | Returns the list of all members with access to this dataset (users and teams)
+batches | Returns all the batches (successful and failed) used for this dataset joins | Contains the list of all the joins available parent | Indicates the catalog where this dataset is found (project or main dataset catalog) variables | Catalog of all public variables of this dataset actions | All actions executed for this dataset savepoints | Lists the created versions for this dataset weight_variables | Includes the available variables to be used as weight filters | Makes available the public and user-created filters multitables | Similar to filters, displays all available multitables comparisons | Contains all user's created comparisons forks | Returns all the forks created from the dataset in question decks | The list of all decks on this dataset for the authenticated user permissions | Returns the list of all users and teams with access to this dataset

 #### PATCH